TimDaub/serve/readme.md

 version 6 still included it and was working fine.
 I noticed that version 6 had vulnerabilities though, so I decided to fork v6 of vercel/serve to remove them.

-I'm likely to maintain this this package as I'm planning on using it in my projects.
+I'm likely to maintain this package as I'm planning on using it in my projects.

 ## Usage